orionrobots/orionrobots.github.io/_posts/2022-05-19-putty-macos-alternative.md

 ---
+category: robot building
+date: '2022-05-19'
+description: PuTTY is no longer working on MacOS
 layout: post
+tags:
+- raspberry pi
+- robot building
+- ssh
+- learn robotics programming
+- headless
+- learn robotics at home
-title: "Learn Robotics Programming Second Edition errata - PuTTY"
+title: Learn Robotics Programming Second Edition errata - PuTTY
-description: "PuTTY is no longer working on MacOS"
-category: "robot building"
-tags: [raspberry pi, robot building, ssh, learn robotics programming, headless, learn robotics at home]
 ---
 My robotics/Raspberry Pi books Learn Robotics Programming, and [Learn Robotics Programming - Second Edition](https://packt.link/NMtxp) takes the approach that using a network to connect to a robot makes it easier to program, configure or update it, also freeing the robot from being tethered to a screen, keyboard and mouse.